 If you want to discuss wedding plans with the bride or groom, it's polite to do it in a private way.
 The couple may have hundreds of Facebook friends who aren't on the invite list, and it's not fair if each and every detail comes up on their news feed.
 Brides especially love to share wedding planning details, and she'll appreciate a friendly ear to listen if you call to find out how it's going.
 This is a busy time for the couple too, so don't be offended if they don't keep you up to date on every single detail.

 Share pics of the bride and groom.

 But respect their request if they ask you not to post photos before they do.

-It's great that you want to show what an amazing wedding the couple threw, and Instagram the cake and the flowers.
-But some couples may want to wait to share photographic details of the wedding until they have photos from their professional photographer, so you should respect their choice.
+It's great that you want to show what an amazing wedding the couple threw and Instagram the cake and the flowers.
+But some couples may want to wait to share photographic details of the wedding until they have photos from their professional photographer, or might opt for an unplugged wedding, so you should respect their choice.
 If you're worried about whether you're in the clear with posting photos, then wait until a close friend or family member of the couple does so first.
 Then you'll know it's okay to post away.

 Leave the phone in your purse or pocket.

 Posting occasionally is okay, but the couple invited you to celebrate their day, not sit there on your phone.

 The couple spent a lot of time planning an event that you would enjoy, so don't spend the entire time on your phone documenting the wedding on Periscope—go have some fun!
 It's okay to share the love a few times, but you shouldn't opt out of hitting the dance floor in favor of tweeting a play-by-play.
 Plus, having a phone or tablet out all the time can get in the way of photos, and no one wants to look back on their wedding day to see a guest more engaged with a device than their reception.